Duration

 1

-Success in General Education Diploma or its Equivalent and Grade 50% in the following subjects: Pure Math and Physics.
+Success in General Education Diploma or its Equivalent and Grade 50% in the following subjects: Advanced Math and Physics.

 2

-The student should get a minimum grade of 70 in General Foundation Program (2/2) - Math.
+The student should get a minimum 70 in GFPM03 in GFP.

 3